Sukritha123/ShopAmazon1/README.md

 # ShopAmazon1

-Web Automation framework to test Amazon website.
+Web Automation framework to test Amazon website and demonstrate cross browser testing using other websites.

 Project Title : ShopAmazon1

 Description:
-This project is to develop a web automation test framework to test Amazon website.
-This task is achieved with Cypress using Javascript.
+This project is to develop a web automation test framework to test Amazon website and demonstrate cross browser testing using other websites.
+This task is achieved with Cypress using Javascript using Page Object Pattern.

 Additional Features :

 	1. Custom command is implemented for 'login' functionality to improve code reuse.
 	2. Fixture file is used to store test values for email, password, product names, menu options.
 So these test values are not hardcoded in test scripts.
-	3. Retries functionality has been added.
-To automatically rerun failed test due to environment.
+ 	3. Assertions have been used to test the behaviour and data values.
- 	4. Assertions have been used to test the behaviour and data values.
+  	4. Page Object Pattern model is implemented.

 Execution Instruction: